Exploring Pateley Bridge in Nidderdale

-If you wanted to find a great choice of lovely little corners with a bench where you can sit and watch the world go by, you'd be equally pleased.
+Pateley specialises in hidden ancient alleyways and small cobbled courtyards, lovely little corners with a bench where you can sit and watch the world go by.

-This is where you'll find England's Oldest Sweet Shop, full of traditional delights, and one of Pateley's newest businesses, Cocoa Joes, which serves the best Mocha I've ever drunk.
-And I've carried out some significant research...
+Anyone who has a sweet tooth is in for another treat in one of Pateley's newest businesses, Cocoa Joes.
+They serve the best Mocha I've ever drunk - and I've carried out some significant research...

 Cocoa Joes offers a choice of chocolates (with a tasting bar...), which are ground to make the most incredible, indulgent, delicious drinks imaginable.
 I digress...